armin-reichert/pacman/README.md

 ## Summary

 The goal of this project is to provide a [Pac-Man](https://en.wikipedia.org/wiki/List_of_Pac-Man_video_games) implementation in which the game's inner workings can be understood from the code more easily.
-The implementation follows the MVC pattern and uses *finite state machines* for the control logic of the actors and the game.
+The implementation follows the MVC pattern and uses finite-state machines for the control logic of the actors and the game.
 The state machines are implemented in a declarative way using the *builder* pattern.

-A home-grown library is used for the basic game infrastructure (active rendering, game loop, full-screen mode, keyboard and mouse handling etc.), but it should be not too difficult to implement these parts from scratch or use some real game library instead.
+A home-brew library is used for the basic game infrastructure (active rendering, game loop, full-screen mode, keyboard and mouse handling etc.), but it should be no problem to implement these parts from scratch or use some real game library instead.

-It could be useful to further decouple UI, model and controller to enable an easy replacement of the complete UI or to implement the state machines using some other state machine library.

 *Armin Reichert, November 2019*